KISMET-INC/KISMET-INC.github.io/README.md

 ## Description
 I chose **KISMET** not just for it's meaning but also as a meaningful shorthand to my name **KRISTEN SM**

-**[KISMET-INC.github.io](https://kismet-inc.github.io/index.html)** is a website to display my body of work in a clean professional manner.
+**[KISMET-INC.github.io](https://kismet-inc.github.io/index.html)** is a website to display my body of work as a software developer in a clean professional manner.
 It was launched from a Bootstrap template in order to be ready to view in a timely manner post graduation.
-While this website model is entirely HTML, and CSS in was generated using several other technologies that I worked with such as [Gulp.js](https://gulpjs.com/), [NodeJS](https://nodejs.org/en/), and [Nunjucks](https://mozilla.github.io/nunjucks/).
+While this website model is entirely HTML, and CSS in was generated using several other technologies such as [Gulp.js](https://gulpjs.com/), [NodeJS](https://nodejs.org/en/), and [Nunjucks](https://mozilla.github.io/nunjucks/).
 The backbone of this repository is located at [KISMET-INC/portfolio-dev](https://github.com/KISMET-INC/portfolio-dev).

 ## Screenshots